 Children ages 3-½ to 5-½ may enroll in this half-day program that includes lunch brought from home.
 The curriculum will incorporate crafts, music, stories, games, and projects, all presented in an exploratory Spanish model.
 Mi Casa Camp, like our Mi Casa school year program, exposes campers to different Hispanic cultures through themes of learning and play-based activities.
 There are 15 spots available and will be filled on a first-come-first-served basis.

-* Please note that classes the week of July 21-25 are contingent upon the number of children enrolled.
-Parents will be notified as classes are formed.
+* Please note that classes the week of July 23-27, including Mi Casa Camp, have a minimum enrollment number of 9 campers; Parents will be notified if insufficient enrollment necessitates a class' cancellation.

 Children ages 3-½ to 5-½ may enroll in this half-day program that includes lunch brought from home.
 This exciting program offers fun and creative experiences!
 The following class will be offered this year.
 (Additional classes are posted if they become available.)

 Kick, swim, throw, run, jump!
-Come join us for a fun, sunshine-filled week of exploring different sports and motor activities.
-Each day will focus on a new sport, and feature a different obstacle course to navigate in working on gross motor skills.
-Throw on your favorite team jersey as we play soccer, kickball, basketball, and even croquet!
-Through art, movement and science we will learn about the rules of the game, make our own trophies and paper mache baseball bats, all while discovering the importance of teamwork.
-After a fun day of sweating out the heat and playing hard, we'll re-hydrate ourselves with homemade Gatorade.
-At Sports 'N Motion Creative Camp, everybody wins!
+Come join us for a fun, sunshine-filled week of exploring different sports and motor activities!
+Each day will focus on a new sport and feature a different obstacle course through which we will work on gross motor skills.
+Throw on your favorite team jersey as we play soccer, basketball, baseball, and hockey!
+Through art, movement and science we will learn about the rules of the game, make our own trophies, and discover the importance of teamwork.
+After a fun day of sweating out the heat and playing hard, we'll rehydrate ourselves with homemade Gatorade!
+At Sports N' Motion creative camp, everybody wins!
 There are twelve spots available, which will be filled on a first-come-first-served basis.